-How to Improve Click-Through Rate in Google Ads?
+How Can You Boost Click-Through Rate in Google Ads?

 Click-through rate (CTR) is a key measure of success for Google Ads.
 It tells you how often people who see your ad end up clicking on it.
 This guide offers strategies to boost your CTR, helping your ads perform better and reach more potential customers.
 You'll find practical tips and insights that you can apply to your campaigns right away to see improved results.
 Learn how to make your Google Ads more effective and attract more clicks from your target audience.